 Hardwood and tile floors can be a dog’s worst enemy.
 Since they are slippery, the smooth pads of a dog’s feet may cause them to slide around, making it difficult for them to walk easily.
 Older dogs or dogs with hip pain or arthritis can have difficulty getting up from lying down, especially on hardwood or tile floors.

 If you notice your dog slipping more or having trouble getting up, you should take them to the vet to ensure there’s no underlying health issue.
 Sometimes, it can be from old age, but other times, there may be an injury or a medical condition that needs to be attended to.
 What can you do to make it easier for dogs to walk on smooth surfaces?

-There are many products that can help your dog walk easier, from mats you can place around your house to sprays that you can apply directly to your pet’s feet.
-We have put together a list of the 10 best ways to stop your dog from slipping, to help you create a comfortable, safe home environment for your furry friend.
+There are many products that can help your dog walk easier, from mats you can place around your house to sprays that you can apply to your pet’s feet.
+We have a list of the 10 best ways to stop your dog from slipping to help you create a comfortable, safe home environment for your furry friend.
 All dogs are different, and they may prefer one solution over another, so feel free to try out several that your dog might like!

 1. Adhesive Paw Pads

 These adhesive paw pads stick to the pads of your dog’s paws and work as grips to help them walk without sliding around.
 They come in different sizes, so you can find one that fits your dog’s paws perfectly.
 There are added benefits to using the pad protectors, like protecting your dog from hot asphalt during the summer or keeping them free from dirt.

 They are a great solution for dogs that do not like having shoes that wrap completely around their feet, and the pads are breathable, so they do not feel uncomfortable.
 Make sure to purchase paw pads that are easy to remove so you do not damage your pet’s paws or cause them pain when taking them off.
 One downside is that they have to be replaced after every walk, so they are not sustainable.